thrombe/psys_compute/README.md

-# fracgen_gpu
+# psys_compute
-generating fractals on gpu
+simulating a particle system on gpu